 Dyson V8 Absolute stick vac

-Dyson dominates the stick vac market even more than the barrel and upright market, and it's a product area where Dyson can deliver.
-Their V8 stick vac (priced from $799) scores well, as does the V6 (priced from $549).
+Dyson dominates the stick vac market even more than the barrel and upright market, and it's a product area where Dyson can really deliver.
+Their V11 stick vac is a top performer, and previous models including the V6, V7, V8 and V10 have also scored very well.
 Dyson's small motor technology is part of their success in this area; they've spent a great deal of time and money developing these compact electric motors and implementing them in their stick and handheld vacs as well as other products.
+Their stick vacs are priced from $399 to $1249.

 However, other brands also produce good models that have also made it into our recommended list.